David Broncano

 David Broncano Aguilera ([daˈβið βɾoŋˈkano aɣiˈleɾa]; born 30 December 1984) is a Spanish comedian and television host.
 He has also worked in news and advertising agencies.

 In 2017, he was awarded the "Jaén, Paraíso Interior" award by the Provincial Council of Jaén.
 Furthermore, he won two Ondas Awards for the program La Vida Moderna (The Modern Life) in the category of Best National Radio Program in 2018 and for the late night show La Resistencia in the category of Best Light Entertainment Program on Television in 2019.

-Since 2018, he hosts, with Ricardo Castella, the late night television show La Resistencia, on Movistar+.
+From 2018 to 2024, he hosted with Ricardo Castella, the late night television show La Resistencia, on #0.
 The first season finished on 5 July 2018.

+Since 2024, he has hosted the television show La revuelta, on La 1.

+Personal life

+Although he was born in Rianxo, A Coruña to parents from Madrid, at a young age he moved to Orcera, Jaén.
+His mother is a maths teacher and his brother, Daniel Broncano, a musician and the founder of the Music Festival of Segura, which takes place in the Sierra de Segura in Jaén.

+He studied Computer Science and Advertising at the Complutense University of Madrid, where he also took classes related to physics.
+After leaving school, he worked at various news agencies and advertising agencies until 2008, when Paramount Comedy accepted a monologue he wrote for the programme Nuevos cómicos.
+That marked the beginning of his comedy career, which has ranged from live stand-up to performances on radio and television, eventually hosting and directing his own programmes both in radio and television.

+His main comedic influences include the series Monty Python's Flying Circus and La hora chanante.

+He was an amateur football player in his youth and is a fan of and plays a variety of sports, including tennis (his idol is Roger Federer), skiing and mountaineering.